fox4snce/sparse-moe-benchmark/README.md

 **Reproducibility Guarantee**: All benchmarks use locked GPU clocks, deterministic settings, and 200+ iterations for ±2% run-to-run variance.
 See `run_benchmark.py` for the bulletproof methodology.

+**Note**: GPU clock locking requires administrator privileges.
+Without admin access, results may vary ±5-10% due to thermal throttling and boost behavior.

+**PyTorch Version**: For full model compatibility, use PyTorch 2.6+ (see requirements.txt).
+Older versions will use fallback models.

 ## Tokenization: Simple, Reproducible, and Swappable

 This repo uses a simple, rule-based tokenizer (`SimpleTokenizer` in `simple_tokenizer.py`) for all benchmarks.
 It splits on whitespace and punctuation, lowercases text, and requires no external files or dependencies.
 This ensures zero setup and perfect reproducibility for anyone cloning the repo.